Tis the season for unexpected guests. Get ready with 7 Ways To Prepare For Unexpected Guests, like having clean sheets and beer ready.

 You answer it and see a friend who happened to be in the area and wanted to stop in and say hello.

 Of course you invite them in because that friend would invite you in.
-But maybe, just for a second, you panic because what in the world do you serve a friend who just walked in.
-No worries.
-I’ve got you covered.
+But maybe, just for a second, you panic because you didn’t have any advanced notice to get ready for guests.

-How To Always Be Ready For Unexpected Guests
+7 Ways To Prepare For Unexpected Guests

-1. Always have toilet paper.
+Always have toilet paper.

 Every time our guests leave, I make sure to pop my head in that bathroom and see if the extra roll is still in the clear box or not.
 If it is, great.
 If not, I refill it.

-2. Pick up after yourself.
+Pick up after yourself.

 Joke’s on me.

-4. Keep your sheets washed.
+Keep your sheets washed.

 Now, if you have guests who just randomly stop by because they’re in the neighborhood, you wouldn’t expect them to need your guest bedroom or bathroom.
 But it happens.
 Trust me.

-5. Know where your extras are.
+Know where your extras are.

-I had an extra and knew exactly where it was, so I was able to get it to them right away.
+I had an extra charger and knew exactly where it was, so I was able to get it to them right away.